Nicole Steinmetz

 Nicole F. Steinmetz is a German–American biomedical engineer.
-She is a Full Professor in Biomaterials at the University of California, San Diego and Founding Director of the Center for Nano-ImmunoEngineering (nanoIE).
-Her research earned her Fellowship nominatioons from the American Institute for Medical and Biological Engineering, Biomedical Engineering Society, and National Academy of Inventors.
+She is a Full Professor in Biomaterials at the University of California, San Diego and the Founding Director of the Center for the Aiiso Yufeng Li Family Department of Chemical and Nano Engineering.
+Her research earned her Fellowship nominations from the American Institute for Medical and Biological Engineering, Biomedical Engineering Society, and National Academy of Inventors.
 Steinmetz uses various plant viruses to assist with drug delivery, molecular imaging, and vaccines.

 Early life and education

 Steinmetz was born and raised in Germany.
 She competed with the German national figure skating and rollerblading team at the German National Championships and European Championships.
 Steinmetz completed her Bachelor of Science degree at Ruhr University Bochum and her Master of Science degree at RWTH Aachen University.
 She then moved to Norwich, England for her PhD at the University of East Anglia and became a Marie Curie Early Stage Training Fellow at the John Innes Centre from 2004 to 2007.